mel868/mel868/README.md

 Welcome to My GitHub Profile!

-Hi there! 👋 I'm a student at 42 Paris, where I sharpen my programming skills and take on exciting challenges.
-Alongside my tech journey, I am also pursuing a degree in law, exploring the fascinating intersection between technology and legal frameworks.
+Hi there! 👋 I'm a computer science student at 42Paris.
+I am also pursuing a degree in law, exploring the fascinating intersection between technology and legal frameworks.

 # About Me

 🎓 Education:
 * Software Development at 42 Paris
-* M2 Human Rights and EU at Université Paris 1 - Panthéon-Sorbonne.
+* M2 Human Rights and EU at Panthéon-Sorbonne University
-* University Diploma on Data, AI and Digital Law at Université Paris 1 - Panthéon-Sorbonne.
+* University Diploma on Data, AI and Digital Law at Panthéon-Sorbonne University

 💻 Tech Enthusiast: Passionate about solving problems through code and building impactful projects.

-⚖️ Legal Mind: Keenly interested in the evolving landscape of digital law and its implications for society.
+⚖️ Legal Mind: Keenly interested in the evolving landscape of digital law and its implications.

 🚀 Learner for Life: Always eager to learn and explore new technologies, programming languages, and ideas.